Tel: 312-436-1657 EXT 3

 - Doctorate of Clinical Psychology

-I am a licensed professional counselor and completed my doctoral training in clinical psychology at The Chicago School of Professional Psychology.
+I am a licensed psychologist and completed my doctoral training in clinical psychology at The Chicago School of Professional Psychology.
 My doctoral dissertation explored the relationship between employee burnout, inpatient psychiatry, and trauma-informed care.
 My previous research examined the developmental impact of stress/trauma on the evolving brain as well as how the rewiring of neural networks can regulate the brain’s sensitized and dysregulated stress response system through evidence-based psychotherapy.

 I have committed to depth and breadth throughout my clinical experiences, working in a variety of mental health settings (e.g., outpatient clinics, hospitals, VAs, residential, corrections, community mental health, teletherapy platforms, and now private practice) with diverse populations (e.g., ethnic and racial minorities, sexual minorities [LGBT+], marginalized communities with significant health disparities, individuals in rural communities with difficulties accessing mental health care, and individuals across the lifespan), all of which have afforded me the opportunity to treat individuals with a wide-range of acute and chronic mental health concerns.